Sirsasana (The Headstand Pose)

 STEP 2- Set your body on the ground, place your elbows on the mat, and interlock your fingers.

-STEP 3- Please make a cup shape of the forefingers and rest the crown of the head against the palms.
+STEP 3 – Please make a cup shape with your forefingers and rest the crown of your head against the palms.

-STEP 4- After shifting the body weight on the head, please lift the knees and make balance on the elbows.
+STEP 4 – After shifting your body weight onto your head, please lift your knees and maintain balance on your elbows.

-STEP 5- Engage your core and lift one of the legs at a 75-degree to 90-degree angle.
+STEP 5 – Engage your core and lift one leg at a 75-degree to 90-degree angle.

 STEP 6- Try to kick on the other leg, and after joining the legs together, use the shoulder muscles to stay there longer.

-STEP 7- Maintain your body weight on the head and use the elbows to balance the body.
+STEP 7 – Maintain your body weight on your head and use your elbows to balance your body.

 STEP 8—Focus all your attention on the third eye chakra and hold the posture according to your physical efficiency.